thesarangal/OnSingleClickListener/README.md

 ## License

-The Root Detector library is released under the [MIT License](https://opensource.org/licenses/MIT).
+This library is released under the [MIT License](https://opensource.org/licenses/MIT).